brunojk/laravel-rethinkdb/README.md

 1. Rethinkdb : You need to make sure that you have installed [rethinkdb](http://www.rethinkdb.com) successfully, you can reffer to rethinkdb [documentation](https://rethinkdb.com/docs/) for the full instruction of how to install rethinkdb.

 1. Laravel 5.2 : this package was designed to work with [laravel](http://laravel.com) 5.2, so it will not work with laravel 4.x.
+(Also works with some bugs on Laravel 5.4)
 ## Installation

 To fully install this package you will have either to add it manually to your `composer.json` file, or you can execute the following command :